tlevine/www.thomaslevine.com/content/!/get-meta/index.md

 description: I want to study open data all day.
 twitter_title: Have you looked at the data about your open data?
 twitter_description: Tom wants to study open data all day.
 tweet_text: Get meta!
-Have Tom do data about your open data http://thomaslevine.com/!/i-want-open-data-work #opendata
+Have Tom do data about your open data http://thomaslevine.com/!/get-meta #opendata #metadata #DataDrivenData #d3 #otherD3 #BecauseData
 kind: article
 created_at: 2013-12-18
 tags: ['open-data']